Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the master equation for the driven two-level system

 where

-The jump operators in the Schrödinger picture are determined by the relation $L_k(t)=U_S(t)A_k(t)U_S^{\dagger}(t)$.
-However, for this model no analytical solutions are known for the time-evolution operator, therefore we need to rely on numerical integration of the equations of motion for computing $U_S(t)$, derived from
+For this model no analytical solutions are known for the time-evolution operator, therefore we need to rely on numerical integration of the equations of motion for computing $U_S(t)$.
+We start from